Loading...

 • Quantity per Lot: This is exchanged decided and is system filled.
 The quantity per lot for Nifty 50 is 75.

-• Order Type: Kotak gives me 4 choices in order types: Normal, Margin Trading, Super Multiple, Derivative Plus.
+• Order Type: Kotak gives me 4 choices in order types: Normal, Margin Trading, Super Multiple, and Derivative Plus.
 Choose Normal order.

 • Stop Loss Trigger Price: This is used to limit the losses and saves you from regularly monitoring the price of the index.
 You can set a price at which you want to buy or sell the traded option.
-It will get triggered when the price of the index touches the price and order will be executed.
+It will get triggered when the price of the index touches the price and the order will be executed.

 Click on the 'Place Order' button and done.